Japan economic growth stumbles, ups chance of new stimulus

 Several exporters, including electronics giant Sony Corp (6758.T) and carmaker Nissan Motor Corp (7201.T), say the yen's strength is hitting the bottom line.

-Nissan said the yen cut 25.7 billion yen off its quarterly operating profit of 120.7 billion yen.
+Nissan said the yen cut 25.7 billion yen ($328 million) off its quarterly operating profit of 120.7 billion yen.

 The currency has become a safe haven from the debt woes of Europe and the United States.
 It closed out the April-June quarter at 79.77 per dollar versus 82.79 in the previous quarter and was trading on Monday around 78.27.